JetBrains/sbt-idea-plugin/README.md

 enablePlugins(SbtIdeaPlugin)
 ```

-* Run SBT and execute `updateIdea` task.
+* Run SBT and execute `ideaUpdate` task.
 It will download IDEA and external plugins used in project

 * Start coding